-University: P. J. Šafárik University in Košice Faculty: Faculty of Science Course ID: ÚFV/ SPBFb1/18 Course name: Semestral thesis I Course type, scope and the method: Course type: Recommended course-load (hours): Per week: Per study period: Course method: present Number of ECTS credits: 4 Recommended semester/trimester of the course: 5.
-Course level: I. Prerequisities: tasks set by the pro required level.
-The rse completion: ng the course, requires the student to demonstrate adequate level of the assigned ject leader at the beginning of the semester to the required extent and at the assignments are formulated by the teacher at the beginning of the semester, usually the supervisor of the final thesis.
-Tasks include e.g. study of literature in the field, mastering the operation of experimental equipment, sample preparation technology, preparation and implementation of the experiment, processing of the obtained data, or collaborating during the preparation of a scientific publication.
+University: P. J. Šafá University: P. J. Šafárik University in Košice Faculty: Faculty of S cience Course ID: ÚFV/ SPBFb1/18 Course name: Semestral thesis I Course type, scope a Course type: Recommended cou Per week: Per stud Course method: pre and the method: rse-load (hours): ly period: esent Number of ECTS cr redits: 4 Recommended seme ester/trimester of the course: 5.
+Course level: I. Prerequisities: Conditions for course Successful completing tasks set by the proj- required level.
+The a the project leader is u se completion: ag the course, requires the student to demonstrate adequate level of the assigned ect leader at the beginning of the semester to the required extent and at the assignments are formulated by the teacher at the beginning of the semester, usually the supervisor of the final thesis.
+Tasks include e.g. study of literature preparation and implementation of the experiment, processing of the obtained data, or collaborating during the preparation of a scientific publication.
 Credit evaluation takes into account the time requirements of the student when working on a semester project in the range of 50 hours per semester.
 Individual activities of the student are evaluated by the project leader, the overall work of the student is evaluated by points on a point scale of 0 - 100 points.
 The minimum threshold for obtaining a rating is 50% of the rating scale, which is determined as follows: A 100-91% B 90-81% C 80-71% D 70-61% E 60-50% Fx 49-0%.